A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Algorithms, Lemmas, and Proofs in Section

 {\SetAlgoNoLine }

-Then we give the overall algorithm, in which we try a geometric sequence of values for $\tau$ and return the best among all inventory vectors obtained from Threshold Add Algorithm and all singletons.
+We present the complete algorithm that iterates through a geometric sequence of threshold values $\tau$ and selects the best solution among those produced by the Threshold Add Algorithm and single-item inventories.